-- Describe the use of fish and/or aquatic species as country foods or for other traditional purposes, including a description of the particular species of importance, and whether its consumption has cultural importance for Indigenous peoples, including medicinal uses.
-All sites used in the study area or historically important sites for the collection of country foods must be identified and mapped, such as important fishing sites. - characterize the aquatic environment potentially affected by the project, including the extent of habitat disturbance (e.g. fragmentation).
-Present the information in the form of tables where appropriate, accompanied by maps and photos - For watercourses, it is recommended that characterization be performed on the basis of homogeneous section.
-The parameters to be measured include length of the section, width at the ordinary high water mark, depth, streamflow types and characteristics (velocity, turbidity, peak and low flows, etc.), substrate type (shoreline and bottom), aquatic (grass flat) and riparian vegetation, natural barriers (significant vertical drop, waterfalls, subsurface flow over large distances, beaver dams, etc.), and other barriers (existing stream crossing structures, etc.) that impede or obstruct free passage of fish.
-The obstacles must be documented (size, condition, etc.) and their passability by fish must be assessed. - For waterbodies, the parameters to be measured include bathymetry, maximum and average depths, seasonal water level fluctuations, substrate type (sediment), aquatic (submerged, floating and emergent) and riparian vegetation, and water quality (temperature and dissolved oxygen profile, turbidity, transparency, pH); - provide a description of potentially affected fish species and populations (as defined in subsection 2(1) of the Fisheries Act) and other aquatic species (e.g. aquatic and benthic invertebrates) based on field surveys (standardized experimental fisheries) and available data (e.g. government and historical database, fisheries data, information from consultation and engagement activities, traditional knowledge of Indigenous peoples affected by the project, etc.).
+- the type of watercourse (e.g. lotic or lentic system, lake, river, pond, temporary or permanent stream); and - o the size of the waterbodies and watercourses, the width at the OHWM linear length, and area; - for each waterbody or watercourse, provide a more detailed assessment using satellite imagery overlaid with the pertinent information (e.g. sampling reaches, barriers to passage, notable habitat features, species assemblage summaries, etc), tables, and text description as required.
+The specific data that is collected for each waterbody or watercourse may vary depending on the predicted impacts, because the baseline data should support the ability to validate predictions; - For watercourses or waterbodies predicted to have impacts to the physical habitat, a representative number of transects or quadrants within the potential zone of influence of the impact should have physical features characterized, including: width/area at the ordinary high water mark, depth, flow types and characteristics (velocity, turbidity, peak and low flows, etc.), substrate type, water quality (temperature and dissolved oxygen profile, turbidity, transparency, pH), aquatic and riparian vegetation, natural barriers (e.g. significant vertical drop, waterfalls, subsurface flow over large distances, beaver dams, etc.), and anthropogenic barriers (existing stream crossing structures, etc.) that impede or obstruct free passage of fish; - provide a description of potentially affected fish species and populations (as defined in subsection 2(1) of the Fisheries Act) and other aquatic species (e.g. aquatic and benthic invertebrates) based on field surveys and available data (e.g. government and historical database, fisheries data, information from consultation and engagement activities, traditional knowledge of Indigenous peoples affected by the Project, etc.).
 The data sources must be identified, including information on the surveys carried out (description of gear and catch methods, location of sampling stations, catch methods, date of catches, date of surveys, species surveyed, size and life cycle stage, catch per unit effort, etc.).
-It is recommended that the information be presented in the form of tables: - provide a characterization of potentially affected fish and other aquatic species, on the basis of relevant parameters including but not limited to: life history, food web interactions, population dynamics, movements and migratory patterns, seasonal and annual trends in abundance, sensitive
+It is recommended that the information be presented in the form of tables; - provide a characterization of potentially affected fish and other aquatic species, on the basis of relevant parameters including: life history, food web interactions, population dynamics, movements and migratory patterns, seasonal and annual trends in abundance, sensitive habitats and periods in relation to the study areas, and predator-prey interactions, which are critical to identifying potential effects to population persistence and ecological processes; - provide the location and area of potential and confirmed fish habitat in or near the Project area and describe how they are used by fish in terms of habitat function (species abundance and composition, spawning, nursery, growth, foraging, migration, cover habitat, thermal and winter refuge, etc.) and habitat suitability for species present.
+It is recommended that the information be presented on one or more maps at appropriate scales, and in the form of tables; - characterize the baseline biodiversity for fish and include rationale for the selection of biodiversity metrics and biotic and abiotic indicators, such as relative abundance of fish species in each habitat type, species richness and evenness from each habitat type, and biodiversity potential of each habitat type (see also section 3.5, AB TOR (Annex I)); - provide a list of aquatic species at risk (provincial and federal) likely to be present in nearby waterbodies and provide the location, and a description of suitable or potential habitat for these species (residence and critical habitat) at or near the Project area.
+Include: